Taxin2012/VRCPlusPet/README.md

 # VRCPlusPet
 VRChat Mod that uses [MelonLoader](https://github.com/HerpDerpinstine/MelonLoader). <br>
-Hides VRC+ advertising, can replace default pet, his phrases and poke sounds. <br>
+Hides VRC+ advertising, can replace default pet, his phrases and poke sounds. <br><br>

+ > Warning: I'm not responsible if you get banned or anything like that!
+Use this mod at your own risk.

 <h3>Main Features:</h3>